Keyboard shortcuts

 env.set_stdin(canonical=False)

-# Turn off terminal echo
+# Turn off terminal echo.

 env.set_stdin(echo=False)